Luteal phase: everything you need to know about this period of the menstrual cycle

 Focus on the corpus luteum: a key element of pregnancy

-The corpus luteum is created by theempty shell of the egg, i.e. a mature ovarian follicle.
+The corpus luteum is created by theempty shell of the ovum, i.e. a mature ovarian follicle.
 It is a temporary endocrine gland that produces progesterone to make the uterus welcoming and ready for a future embryo.

 What happens if I have a short luteal phase?

-How to extend the length of the luteal phase?
+How can I lengthen the luteal phase?

 - Taking vitamin C;